marb61a/Course-Notes/Misc/SEO/Technical SEO.md

         - https://letsencrypt.org/
         - https://letsencrypt.org/docs/faq/
         - Lets Encrypt offers these certificates for free
+        - Certificates can be automatically renewed on expiry
     - OV or Organisation Validated
       - https://sectigo.com/ssl-certificates-tls/ov-organization-validation
       - This does the same as DV but also validates applicant company information